hjoliver/cylc-flow/cylc-reset.md

 `--out=all`: set all *expected* outputs to complete.
 For optional outputs (which may be mutually exclusive) use `--out`.

-## Question
+## Questions

+### 1. should we have "state reset"?

-We could try to emulate the old `cylc reset --state=STATE` behaviour, where STATE implies the corresponding outputs.
+We could sort of emulate the old reset state behaviour with `cylc reset --state=STATE`, by translating STATE to the prerequisites and outputs, and updating the task state in the DB too.

 However, I'm keen to promote the idea we don't (e.g.) reset a failed task to succeeded; instead we tell the scheduler to carrying on as if certain outputs